project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/02-tony-lovell-regenerate-soils-with-a-100m-fund-and-many-cows.md

 ---
-title: 02 Tony Lovell, regenerate soils with a 100M fund and many cows
+title: 02 Tony Lovell Regenerate Soils With A 100m Fund And Many Cows
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2016-12-20)